Page path:

 more ...

-Life on a sand grain
+Life on sand grains

 Marine sediments constitute the natural habitat for estimated 1.7 x 1028 bacteria and archaea (Whitman et al., 1998).
 In surface sediments, cell abundances are 108 to 109 per gram, and even for the subsurface seabed, more than 105 cells per gram have been reported.
+The benthic microbial community is highly diverse comprising several thousand different species (Probandt et al., 2017; Miksch et al., 2021).

 In this project we took the step from bulk sediments to single sand grains by taking a direct look at single sand grains to study the microbes in their micro-habitat (Probandt et al., 2018).
 Adapted protocols for hybridization or PCR of single sand grains without prior sonication or DNA extraction allows us to study the microbial community composition and structure in situ.